Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 When fluid cannot move around the eye properly, pressure builds up.
 The pressure increases your risk of optic nerve damage and permanent vision loss.

-Eye doctors may refer to narrow-angle glaucoma as either closed-angle glaucoma or angle-closure glaucoma.
+Narrow-angle glaucoma is also called closed-angle glaucoma or angle-closure glaucoma.

-Undergoing regular eye exams can help catch glaucoma in its early stages and minimize the likelihood of severe health consequences.
-In cases of early detection, your eye doctor may be able to slow or prevent vision loss.
+Undergoing regular eye exams can help catch glaucoma in its early stages.
+If they detect it early, your eye doctor may be able to slow or prevent vision loss.

-For example, people with the following symptoms should speak with an ophthalmologist immediately:
+People with the following symptoms should speak with an ophthalmologist or visit an ER immediately:

-According to the Mayo Clinic, glaucoma is a leading cause of blindness in people aged 60 and up.5
+Glaucoma is a leading cause of blindness in people aged 60 and up.5— The Mayo Clinic

 If you do not seek treatment for narrow-angle glaucoma, you are at risk of serious complications, including: